+Attendance & Participation in class: 20%

+Tutorial Writing Exercises (every other week): 60%

+Final Exam: 20%

-Attendance & Participation in class (2% each week): 24% Bi-Weekly Assignments (quiz, response, questions) 40% - turn in 4 out of 6, worth 10% each Final Exam: 40% Extra Credit: up to 4 If you attend a public lecture in History or American opportunities Studies (tba in class) you can earn up to 4 extra points on your participation average excusable absences.
+Extra Credit: up to 4

+If you attend a public lecture in History or American opportunities

+Studies (tba in class) you can earn up to 4 extra points on

+your participation average

+Attendance & Participation (20%): You are required to attend class.
+In this class, there is no replacement for your presence.
+What you will learn, together in class, is the culmination of all the work you do outside of class.
+If you skip class, don't expect to pass.
+Religious holidays, games (for athletes) and documented illness are excusable absences.
 If you are ill, do not come to class.
 If you have a cold, please wear a mask (as will I).
-If you must miss class, please e-mail me to let me know, and provide documentation to your academic counseling office in your faculty in order to be excused.
+If you must miss class, please e-mail me to let me know, and provide documentation to your academic advising office in your faculty in order to be excused.
 When you are absent, you are still expected to read, write and do homework.
-It is up to you to provide explanations and supporting documentation to Academic Counseling in order to be excused, I will not remind you to provide them.
-(Academic counseling will grant you one request for accommodation without documentation per course each term.)
+It is up to you to provide explanations and supporting documentation to Academic Advising in order to be excused, I will not remind you to provide them.
 Unexplained absences (or excessive tardiness) will negatively affect your participation grade.
-There are 12 lectures and 12 tutorials in this course, so each is worth 1% of your final grade.
-Attendance is half that mark, participation in lecture and tutorial discussions is the other half.
+There are 12 lectures and 12 tutorials in this course, so each is worth 0.8333% of your final grade.
+Attendance is 25% of that mark, participation in lecture and tutorial discussions is the other 75%.
 Quality, not quantity, of participation matters, as does active listening (don't repeat what the person who just spoke said, but feel free to respond to it and build on it).
 Asking questions is a great way to participate.
 If you are anxious or shy, please discuss options for participation with Prof. Shire and your tutorial leader, we will be happy to accommodate you with some prior planning.
+Come to class prepared and ready to participate in discussion or activities, including pop quizzes, free writes, group work, or analyzing primary sources.
+All such in-class activities will be included in your participation mark.
+I strongly recommend that you take notes by hand, as research clearly shows that is most effective than typing them.
+If you have an accommodation to use a digital aid for note-taking, please inform the professor before the first class.
+You MUST bring all readings and homework with you to class on the due dates - failing to bring them to class will lower your grade.